'The Change We Want': Milei Supporters Elated In Argentina

 Miguel Besnador, a 57-year-old refrigerator repairman, is convinced Milei will put an end to the economic crisis.

-“Dollarisation won't happen immediately because we don't have dollars, and inflation won't go down in two days,” he admits.“But sometimes you need to hit rock bottom to go up”.
+"Dollarization won't happen immediately because we don't have dollars, and inflation won't go down in two days," he admits.
+"But sometimes you need to hit rock bottom to go up."

-In Massa's camp, supporters of the populist Peronist movement - known for a generous welfare programme and heavy subsidies - were crushed.
+In Massa's camp, supporters of the populist Peronist movement -- known for a generous welfare program and heavy subsidies -- were crushed.

 "Argentina is like that, when you least expect it, it hugs the tyrant.
 Then it cries," said Diego Avellaneda, a 55-year-old metallurgist.